msteele3/chromagraphic/README.md

 ## Walkthrough

 Main Page:
+You can select your collection with the dropdown, or add a new collection.
+Additionally, you can view all of the documents in the currently selected collection by clicking the dropdown by the documents.
+The document view window shows the source metadata and the text content in that document.
 <img width="1512" alt="Screenshot 2023-06-10 at 2 25 57 PM" src="https://github.com/msteele3/chromagraphic/assets/94016758/857905e8-c645-4f28-b888-e1839a289980">

 Add Document Page:
+On the document adding page, you can add the document information in the fields and select which collection to add it to.
 <img width="1512" alt="Screenshot 2023-06-10 at 2 26 03 PM" src="https://github.com/msteele3/chromagraphic/assets/94016758/7b7f5fd0-13ab-4c6f-a663-60e724c11578">

 ## Getting Started